jonathanhliu21/BikeDashboardPlus/README.md

 ### Next minor release
 - Allow users to separate tracking files after combining them
-- If the user chooses to update from the website, then automatically delete the BDPlus folder and install the new version instead of making the user manually update
+- If the user chooses to update from the website, then automatically pull from the repository

-### Later releases
+### Later minor releases
 - Continue tracking even if disconnected
 - Track the distance along with coordinates instead of calculating the distance after
 - Make the LED panel show more than just speed